Infographics can make dry and boring information exciting.

 Timeline infographic design best practices:

 Looking for more timeline templates, examples and design tips?
-Read our guide to creating timeline infographics and our post with 20 timeline template examples.
+Read this guide on creating timeline infographics and our post with 20 timeline template examples.

 5. Geographic infographic templates